FlorianLeChat/YouTube-Downloader/README.md

 - Use a web server to serve PHP scripts and static files.

 > [!TIP]
-> To try the project, you can use [Docker](https://www.docker.com/) installed.
-Once installed, simply start the development Docker image with `docker compose up --detach --build` command.
-The website should be available at http://localhost/. 🐳
+> To try the project, you *can* also use [Docker](https://www.docker.com/) installed.
+Once installed, simply start the development Docker image with `docker compose -f compose.development.yml up --detach --build` command.
+The website should be available at http://localhost/.
+If you want to work on the project with Docker, you need to use `docker compose -f compose.development.yml watch --no-up` to automatically synchronize your local changes with the container. 🐳

 > [!CAUTION]
-> The Docker image can be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️
+> The Docker image *can* also be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️

 ![image](https://user-images.githubusercontent.com/26360935/190904189-22ef0ab2-5f48-4b80-827d-2d44c0498453.png)